fgimian/macbuild-ansible/README.md

     - One of the cask apps requires root and password prompt comes up
     - Docker machine needs vmware fusion to be registered to start the VM
     - Docker machine needs VMware Fusion in /Applications to work
-* OSX
+* OS X
     - **Dock**: Setup the Dock with the appropriate icons
     - **LaunchPad**: Setup Launchpad with the appropriate icons and structure
     - **Notification Centre**: Set the order of items and allow permission
-    - **Terminal**
-        - Find a way to set the font, background color and screen width and height for Terminal
     - **Spotlight**: Set search order in plist com.apple.Spotlight underorderedItems
+* Apple Software
+    - **Terminal**: Find a way to set the font, background color and screen width and height for Terminal
 * Unix Utilities
     - **Shell**: Explore the use of ZSH with Powerline (or at least Powerline with bash)